jameshughes89/cs101/site/topics/models-of-computation/models-of-computation.rst

     * The memory is the informatioon stored in the stack

 * Getting into the theoretical construction of a PDA is beyond what we will consider here, but we can discuss what we can do with them
-* PDAs recognize what we call Context-Free Grammars
+* PDAs recognize what we call Context-Free Grammars (CFG)
-* Here's an example of doing the same thing as the 2nd FSM
+* Here's an example of doing the same thing as the 2nd FSM with a CFG

     :math:`S \rightarrow aA`